JonMass/colour.js/README.md

 A simple JavaScript ES6 class to represent and manipulate a colour via Hex, RGB and HSL

+To view an active example, see [DevMass: HTML Colours](https://www.devmass.com/tool/html-colours)

 ## Usage

 ### Creating a Colour Instance